bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 color that is the average of the half width and half height of the rectangle.

+# The 'prodofprimesws' command

+This command is to show a sheet that demonstrates the progression of obtaining all prime factors of a given number.

+    prodofprimesws "12 2 2 3" (5,5)

+Note that the result is to show the original product with a list of primes that are to the left of that number.
+At this time all prime factors need to be given as part of the input.
+For instance, the number "12" above is the product, followed by 2, 2, and 3 which is the three prime factors of this product.

+In the future it might be desirable for it to automatically figure out the prime factor by itself.

 # The 'multiws' command

 The multiws-operation allows for a multiplication worksheet